polodev/datawookie/content/blog/2017-11-27-osrm-working-with-large-maps.md

 ## Extract

-So how to make use of the PDF file?
-Well, the PBF files (and the XML files too, actually!) contain a vast array of data, much of which is irrelevant to routing.
+So how to make use of the PBF file?
+These files (and the XML files too, actually!) contain a vast array of data, much of which is irrelevant to routing.
 The `osrm-extract` tool will extract only the salient data, which turns out to be a relatively small subset of the original.

 This operation is going to consume memory like a beast!
-So unless you 're running on a machine with a hefty chunk of RAM you'll need to ensure that you have plenty of [swap space]({{ site.baseurl }}{% post_url 2015-06-19-amazon-ec2-adding-swap %}) available.
+So unless you're running on a machine with a hefty chunk of RAM you'll need to ensure that you have plenty of [swap space]({{< relref "2015-06-19-amazon-ec2-adding-swap.md" >}}) available.
 For reference I did this on an EC2 instance with 30 Gb RAM and added another 45 Gb of swap.
 It's possible that the swap was overkill but I didn't want memory allocation to be a problem on a long job.

 {{< highlight bash >}}
 osrm-extract north-america-latest.osm.pbf